How St. Pete Youth Farm Got Started

 Thanks to the City of St. Petersburg, the Pinellas Education Foundation, and the Foundation for a Healthy St. Pete, this idea was pushed towards reality.
 In 2019, the pilot program for the Youth Farm was established along with the hiring of a Collaboration Manager to implement it.

 Fifteen high school-aged students were hired that Summer and many of those same youth would solidify the foundations of the program and work on this project over the next 2 years.
 To date, the St. Pete Youth Farm has had 45+ youth in the community involved in this program!
-We are so proud of how far we’ve gotten these past 2 and a half years.
+There is so much to be proud of among the various successes in these short 2 and a half years.